 There are many things that drive me nuts as a gardener, such as uncooperative weather and insects and pests that dine uninvited on my plants.
 Those things I can live without.
-But there’s one thing that I do like driving me nuts in the garden and that’s Spanish peanut plants.
+However, there’s one thing that I do like driving me nuts in the garden and that’s Spanish peanut plants.
 If you’ve ever enjoyed peanut candies or peanut butter, then I’m sure you are familiar with their tasty potential and can’t wait to get started growing Spanish peanuts in your garden.
-So let’s get talking about Spanish peanut information and find out how to grow Spanish peanuts!
+So, let’s get talking about Spanish peanut information and find out how to grow Spanish peanuts!

 Spanish Peanut Information

 Spanish peanuts are one of four main types of peanuts grown in the U.S. and are distinguishable from their other counterparts (Runner, Valencia, and Virginia) by their smaller kernels, reddish brown skin, and higher oil content.
 Depending on the cultivar selected, Spanish peanuts can take 105 to 115 days to mature.

 Of the Spanish peanut varieties available, ‘Early Spanish’ is the easiest to find and, as the name suggests, is on the lower end of the days to mature spectrum.
 This makes it a solid choice for wannabe peanut growers in the north, provided the growing stretch is comprised of frost-free days.

 One tip to get a head start on the growing season is to start your Spanish peanut plants indoors in biodegradable pots five to eight weeks before transplanting.

 Before you get started growing Spanish peanuts, you need to prepare a proper garden space, one that receives full sunlight.
 The garden soil should be characteristically loose, well-draining, sandy, enriched with organic matter, and register a pH in the 5.7 to 7.0 range.